Evian-Chen/DeepFake-Audio-Detect/README.md

 # DeepFake Audio Detection
 ## Overview
 This is a project of stanCode SC201 poster session done in January 2023.
+Also, it's done by four members: Ching-yuan Pai, Yipin Peng, Andy Chen and me.
 We tried to build a model that can detect the authenticity of an audio file.
 The whole presentation of this project was also recorded and uploded on stanCode official YouTube account.

-<a href="https://youtu.be/EPhzvGlP_jY?si=Kdd6X0hgM7Wltv59"> poster record </a>

 ## Dataset - ASVspoof2019
 ASVspoof is a challenge hold in bi-annual which aim to promote the design of contermeasure to protect automatic speaker verification system from manipulation.